How to Plan an Author Appearance

 - Make sure any equipment needed for the author's/illustrator's presentation is working properly.

-Tips and considerations for authors/illustrators
+In-Person event tips and considerations for authors/illustrators

 - Create an itinerary for the author's visit.
 This may include an assembly presentation, writing workshop, book signing or perhaps a luncheon with faculty or select students.
 Let the author/illustrator know what you have planned so that he or she can make the appropriate preparations for a successful day.